pyocd/pyOCD/docs/target_support.md

 information about a device.
 Sometimes memory regions will be missing, attributes of a memory region or flash algorithm might be wrong, or the flash algorithm itself might be buggy.
-If you encounter an issue with a pack, you can report the issue on the [pyOCD GitHub site](https://www.github.com/mbedmicro/pyOCD/issues).
-You should also report the issue to the pack vendor.
+If you encounter an issue with a pack, you can report the issue on the [pyOCD GitHub site](https://www.github.com/mbedmicro/pyOCD/issues) to let other users know about the problem.
+You should also report the issue to the pack vendor so it can be fixed.

 #### Managed packs